The Secret to Helping Your Child Manage Stress? Mindfulness Made Simple

 Understand the concept of child-friendly mindfulness and its potential benefits for your child's emotional well-being.

-Discover the neuroscientific evidence supporting the effectiveness of mindfulness in promoting emotional regulation and resilience in children.
+Discover the neuroscience supporting the effectiveness of mindfulness in promoting emotional regulation in children.

 Explore the range of engaging and accessible mindfulness exercises provided in "The Galaxy Guide to Running My Rocket."